inkstitch/inkstitch/_pages/en/upcoming.md

   * Fix: don't fail on invalid glyphs, but ignore them
   * Fix: don't fail but ignore auto-route if font author defined it for a fill font (just in case the author didn't finish to convert all glyphs but wants to test the new font).

+### Params Simulator
+  * Simulator reloads faster when params have been changed
+  * Doesn't ignore the minimum stitch length anymore

 ### Preferences
   * It is now possible to set default values for the minimum stitch length and the minimum jump stitch length
   * Define cache size